an 'iGage' and Why Does it Sell Maps and Professional GPS

 the demise of paper topographic maps, Google Mapping

-products have taken most of the share of digital mapping
+products have taken most of the share of all mapping

 As of 2016, only two of the